 The Counseling Center at Grays Harbor College utilizes an individualized educational process for the education about alcohol and other drugs with the goal of prevention of abuse.
-They also provide periodic group programs which have been designed to respond to the needs and empower the wellness of all members of the college community.
+In collaboration with the Office for Student Life, they provide periodic group programs designed to respond to the needs and empower the wellness of all members of the college community.
 The program includes a continuum of activities and services which can be categorized into the three areas listed below:

-- Prevention/Education-increase awareness, knowledge, skills and practice of healthier alcohol and other drug choices - Policy and Procedures-review and revise college policies and procedures regarding alcohol and other drug (AOD) use and abuse, to ensure fair and consistent implementation supportive of the mission of the college as well as federal, state and local guidelines - Resources

-- Consultation-provides all members of the Grays Harbor community with the opportunity for a free and confidential consultation about their use/abuse of alcohol or other drugs. - Referral to Counseling/Treatment-where indicated following a consultation, students will be assisted in finding appropriate services which are designed to help a person stop abusing alcohol or other drugs - Referral to Self-Help and Support Groups-to support ongoing progress of individuals working on their recovery program, linkages with 12-step groups will be maintained to facilitate quick entry into a group
+- Prevention/Education-increase awareness, knowledge, skills and practice of healthier alcohol and other drug choices - Policy and Procedures-review and revise college policies and procedures regarding alcohol and other drug (AOD) use and abuse, to ensure fair and consistent implementation supportive of the mission of the college as well as federal, state and local guidelines - Resources - Consultation-provides all members of the Grays Harbor College community with the opportunity for a free and confidential consultation about their use/abuse of alcohol or other drugs. - Referral to Counseling/Treatment-where indicated following a consultation, students will be assisted in finding appropriate services which are designed to help a person stop abusing alcohol or other drugs - Referral to Self-Help and Support Groups-to support ongoing progress of individuals working on their recovery program, linkages with 12-step groups will be maintained to facilitate quick entry into a group

 Should any student or employee have any questions or would like more information about the program, please contact the counselors in the Student Support Center, at 360-538-4099.
-In addition to counseling programs, student clubs have been formed around support for both drug and alcohol addiction.
+In addition to counseling programs, some student clubs provide resources regarding drug and alcohol addiction.